dzsessona/sbt-neo-dependencies/jekyll/manual/index.md

 If any of these requirements is not satisfied you will get a message of error and you won't be able to load your dependencies in the graph.

 <h2 id="settings">Settings</h2>

+The plugin defines some settings that allow you to customize how your dependency graph will look like, these settings are:

+1. **neo4jInternalName** the name of your company
+2. **neo4jInternalOrgs** a list of packages names used to distinguish between internal and external dependencies
+3. **neo4jTagsLabels** a map of tags to apply to the internal dependencies

+We will look at each of these settings in details

+#### neo4jInternalName

+#### neo4jInternalOrgs

+#### neo4jTagsLabels